njordhov/react-blockstack/DEVELOPMENT.md

 First test in the example or another local project (see other section).

-To publish a new version, first build the distribution and update the version:
+To publish a new version, first update the version build the distribution:

-    npm run build
+    npm version [patch | minor | major] npm run build
-    npm version [patch | minor | major] npm publish
+    npm publish

 # Test react-blockstack in a local project